hlavacs/ViennaEntityComponentSystem/README.md

       //, ...
     >;

-Now we have all necessary data to define a *VECS partition*:
+Now we have all necessary data to define a *VECS partition* using this macro:

     namespace my_namespace {
       VECS_DECLARE_PARTITION(, MyEntityTypeList, MyEntityTagMap, MyTableSizeMap, MyTableLayoutMap);